getchip/PocketCHIP-Docs/source/includes/_making.md

 ```shell
   echo 1 > /sys/class/gpio/gpio415/value
 ```
+If you attach an LED to the pin and ground, the LED will illuminate according to your control messages.

 ### Enough IO
 When you are done experimenting, you can tell the system to stop listening to the gpio pin: